 Can I use other liquid sweeteners?

 Anything from golden syrup to date syrup to maple syrup can be used!
 Keep in mind that some syrups are denser or lighter than others.

 You may need to adjust the amount of syrup so that the ganache filling still sets up when chilled.

 How can I make sure the chocolate tart doesn’t get soggy?

-The best way to ensure a crisp crust is to cool the tart shell entirely before filling and serve and eat the same day as making the tart!
+The best way to ensure a crisp crust is to cool the tart shell entirely before filling it and serving it the same day.
 Also, ensure the crust is completely baked.